 Reinjury can be avoided by allowing an injury to completely heal.
 Once the doctor has approved a return to the sport, make sure that your child properly warms up and cools down before and after exercise.

-Treatment of sports injuries varies by the type of injury.
+Treatment of sports injuries depends on the type of injury.

 For overuse injuries, the philosophy is similar.
-If a child begins complaining of pain, it's the body's way of saying there's a problem.
-Have the child examined by a doctor who can then determine whether it's necessary to see a sports medicine specialist.
-A doctor can usually diagnose many of these conditions by taking a medical history, examining the child, and ordering some routine tests.
+If your child complains of pain, it's the body's way of saying there's a problem.
+Limit activity until your child sees a doctor.
+The doctor can then determine whether it's safe to return to play or if your child needs to see a sports medicine specialist.
+Doctors usually can diagnose overuse injuries by taking a medical history, examining the child, and ordering X-rays, if needed.

 |National SAFE KIDS Campaign The National SAFE KIDS Campaign offers information about car seats, crib safety, fact sheets, and links to other health- and safety-oriented sites.|